 What my classes offer

 My classes focus on a simple principle: the union of the body and mind.
-The aim is for you to leave relaxed and calm.
-But also develop physical strength and flexibility.
+The aim is for you to get to know your body and mind, as well as develop physical strength and flexibility.
+Often people say they leave feeling relaxed and calm too.

 Practices to quieten the mind